awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 Retry creating your cluster with subnets in your cluster VPC that are hosted in the Availability Zones returned by this error message\.

+There are Availability Zones that a cluster can't reside in\.
+Compare the Availability Zones that your subnets are in with the list of Availability Zones in the [Subnet requirements and considerations](network_reqs.md#network-requirements-subnets)\.

 ## Nodes fail to join cluster<a name="worker-node-fail"></a>

 There are a few common reasons that prevent nodes from joining the cluster: